 Prior to adoption of the revised IMO standards, radar trials were carried out in the United States of America and the United Kingdom to determine the vulnerability of current maritime radars to various forms of interference.

-The trials used radars operating in the S and X frequency bands.
-Only the X-band (9 300-9 500 MHz) trials are discussed herein.
+The trials used radars operating in the frequency bands 2 900-3 100 and 9 200-9 500 MHz .
+Only the trials in the frequency band 9 200-9 500 MHz are discussed herein.
 The results of the trials are presented as probability of detection as a function of I/N with respect to each type of interference source.

 It should be noted that there are no ITU or other internationally agreed receiver specifications for maritime radars, and therefore it is not surprising that there is a wide range of receiver characteristics operating in this operational environment.
 The trials results reflect this range, and indicate both the continuous degradation of probability of detection as the level of interference increases and also a “cut off” at which the receiver is no longer able to accept the specific level of interference.